l4d/perf_boost/README.md

 3. Move the VPK file to the addons folder.

 *Note: Remove the -lv (low violence) launch command if being used.*
-*Note: Changing resolutions resets parts of the cfg and requires a restart or exec fps in console.*
+*Note: Changing resolutions resets parts of the cfg and requires a restart.*

 Version Guide
 ------------------